Maxentaxen/Robotarm/README.md

 ### §1.2.
 Making it 3d
 Finding joint angles in 2 dimensions is great and all but we want this to be able to move in 3d-space.
 This only really adds one step to the processing and it's not that complicated.\
 The only thing needed is to convert the 3d-problem into a 2d-problem.
-This is accomplished by converting the target point's cartesian coordinates $(x, y, z)$ into cylindrical coordinates $(r, \theta, h)$ where r is the radial distance from the z-axis, $\theta$ is the angle about the z-axis and h is the height.
+This is accomplished by converting the target point's cartesian coordinates $(x, y, z)$ into cylindrical coordinates $(r, \theta, h)$ where r is the radial distance from the z-axis, $\theta$ is the angle about the z-axis measured counterclockwise from the positive x-axis and h is the height above the xy-plane.
 This is achieved using the following equation:

 $`\begin{bmatrix}
               r \\